telerik/xaml-docs/controls/raddocking/features/panes/pinned-unpinned-panes.md

 ## Unpinned Panes

 The unpinned __RadPane__ is shown only when the mouse cursor is over it and is hidden when the cursor leaves its area.
-When it is hidden you can only see its tab header placed in the auto hide area, while when shown, it is slided on the top of all the other controls without affecting the overall layout.
+When it is hidden you can only see its tab header placed in the auto-hide area, while when shown, it is slided on the top of all the other controls without affecting the overall layout.

 On the snapshot below you can see two unpinned __RadPanes__; the first is a "Toolbox" docked to the left, the second is a "Solution Explorer" docked respectively to the right.
-You can see that all their content is hidden, except their tab headers placed in the auto hide area.
+You can see that all their content is hidden, except their tab headers placed in the auto-hide area.

 ![](images/RadDocking_Features_Panes_Pinn_Unpinn_030.png)